jsenv/file-size-impact/readme.md

 })
 ```

-Finally `transformations` can be used to add custom transformations.
+Finally _transformations_ can be used to add custom _transformations_.

 ```js
 import { reportFileSizeImpact, raw, gzip, brotli } from "@jsenv/file-size-impact"